CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 - **Data Sources:** Character templates from `character-sheet-ui.tsx`, Arsenal Cards from Google Sheets (via props), card decks from `card-generator-ui.tsx`.
 State is client-side for the session.

 ### 3.14.
 Layout & General
-- **Sidebar:** Persistent sidebar with navigation links, collapsible on desktop, sheet-style on mobile with a dedicated trigger.
-"Game Tools" items (Character Sheet, Dice Roller, Card Generator, Events, NPC Generator, Shop, Item List, AI Item Generator) grouped under a dropdown.
+- **Sidebar:** Persistent sidebar with navigation links, collapsible on desktop, sheet-style on mobile.
+"Game Tools" items grouped.
+"Future Features" dropdown created for AI Item Generator and NPC Generator, which are now greyed out/disabled.
 - **Toasts:** Used for user feedback on various actions.
 - **Theme:** Dark, horror-inspired theme defined in `globals.css`.